Rhein-Neckar Air

-Rhein-Neckar Air GmbH, commonly known as RNA, is a German company that offers regional scheduled flights out of Mannheim City Airport.
-All flights are operated by the German airline MHS Aviation.
-The company's tag line is Fliegen wie privat, which means like flying privately.
+Rhein-Neckar Air GmbH, commonly known as RNA, was a German virtual airline that offered regional scheduled and charter flights out of Mannheim City Airport with all flights being operated by MHS Aviation.
+It ceased operations in December 2024.

 History

+Foundation

 After Cirrus Airlines ceased operations in 2012, Mannheim City Airport was left without any scheduled airline service.
 Although well connected to Frankfurt Airport, the local economy demanded the re-establishment of direct flight connections from the Rhine-Neckar Metropolitan Region to other German cities.
 Rhein-Neckar Air was consequently founded as a LLC with the support of local companies such as SAP, Heidelberg Cement and Südzucker.
 Operations commenced on 10 March 2014, offering weekday flights between Mannheim City Airport and Berlin Tegel Airport.
 After a successful start, flights to Hamburg began later that year.

+Later developments
-Since 2016 RNA flies seasonally (April–October) to the island of Sylt, flights which were also offered from Münster/Osnabrück in 2016 and from Nuremberg in 2017; however both routes since ceased.
-The network has since been seasonally expanded with flights to Usedom which was also served from Kassel as of 2022.

-According to the company 35,000 passengers used its service per year as of 2017, a figure that decreased to 22,000 by 2022.
+Since 2016 RNA served the island of Sylt during the summer season, flights which were also offered from Münster/Osnabrück in 2016 and from Nuremberg in 2017; however both routes since ceased.
+The network had since been seasonally expanded with flights to Usedom which was also served from Kassel as of 2022.
+According to the company, 35,000 passengers used its service per year as of 2017, a figure that decreased to 22,000 by 2022.

+In April 2023, RNA announced it would not resume its sole remaining year-round scheduled service to Hamburg, which it had suspended in 2020 in the wake of the COVID-19 pandemic, due to insufficient booking numbers.

+In November 2024, RNA filed for insolvency while maintaining operations for the time being.
+Shortly after, it announced plans to change its brand to Mannheim City Airlines for the planned resumption of its seasonal services in 2025.
+The airline subsequently announced the cessation of all operations on 31 December 2024.

 Destinations

 Current destinations

-As of January 2023, Rhein-Neckar Air serves the following scheduled destinations:
+As of November 2024, Rhein-Neckar Air served the following scheduled and charter destinations: